sassoftware/viya4-monitoring-kubernetes/samples/azure-monitor/README.md

 * `promethues.io/port`- metrics port
 * `promethues.io/scheme`- `http` or `https`

-After customizing the template, it simply needs to be applied to the cluster:
+5. After customizing the template,apply it to the cluster using this command:

 ```bash
 kubectl apply -f /path/to/container-azm-ms-agentconfig.yaml
 ```

-It may take 3-5 minutes for the monitoring agents to restart and for data collection to begin.
+It might take 3-5 minutes for the monitoring agents to restart and for data collection to begin.

 ## Example Queries - Metrics

-The following are some sample queries to demonstrate how to visualize the newly collected Prometheus metric data.
+The following are some sample queries that demonstrate how you can visualize the newly collected Prometheus metric data.

 ### go_threads for sas-folders